Foundations

 • Declaring variables with let and const.

-• Performing number operations
+• Performing number operations.

-• Performing string operations
+• Performing string operations.

-• Use of logical and mathematical operators
+• Using logical and mathematical operators.

 How to run JavaScript code